pot-app/pot-desktop/README_EN.md

 ## Install Plugin

-You can find plugins you need in the [pot-app-plugin-list](https://github.com/pot-app/pot-app-plugin-list) repo, and then go to the plugin repo to download it.
+You can find plugins you need in the [Plugin List](https://pot-app.com/plugin.html), and then go to the plugin repo to download it.

 The file extension of pot plugin is `.potext`.
 After downloading the `.potext` file, go to Preferences - Service Settings - Add External Plugin - Install External Plugin to select the corresponding `.potext` to install it.
 It will then be added to the service list and can be used like a built-in service.